eXTReMe Tracker

 Order here.
 RCW Transparent Primary Water Color Palette with Tartrazine yellow Clear.

-THIS IS WHAT TRANSPARENT INDIAN YELLOW SHOULD LOOK AND BEHAVE LIKE.
+THIS IS WHAT TRANSPARENT INDIAN YELLOW LOOKS LIKE.

 RCW#25 transparent cyan and opaque red RCW#7 are opposite colors.
 By using similarly-numbered blocks of these wedges to represent pairs of complements they will make neutral-darks when mixed.

-2 parts cyan and 1 part of magenta make a hue of cobalt blue.
+2 parts cyan and 1 part of magenta makes a hue of cobalt blue.

-Cyan and Blue will mix the same neutral dark with the two opposite colors.
+Cyan and Blue will mix the same neutral dark with either opposite color.

 36RCW#25, CYAN TO DARK BLUE matching the printed RCW